 He didn’t surprise me by coming home for lunch.

-Finally at 8.30 I saw the car drive in.
+Finally, at 8.30 I saw the car drive-in.
 By now I was in my positive best.
 I had psyched myself to never give up, maybe tonight’s the night.
 I just need to work harder.
-Freshly bathed, I had worn the pajamas I know he likes the best on me.
+Freshly bathed, I had worn the pyjamas I know he likes the best on me.
 I had set the table with a little more style.
 I had made the dessert I know he loves, I pinned on a smile and a cheerful air around me all through till 10 pm, when he retired to bed.
-A stressed out tired man can’t be thinking of sex, I told myself.
+A stressed-out tired man can’t be thinking of sex, I told myself.
 I need to keep him relaxed.
 I planted a soft kiss just close to his lips before I slid into bed next to him.

 He smiled gently and said, “I love you.”
 My heart skipped and then… I heard him snore.

 I think I cried a little on the inside.
 I hate masturbation!
 Why should I have to do it?
 Sexually deprived and wide awake I picked up an old tattered Mills and Boon, drudged through one poorly written chapter and then fell asleep.

 Related reading: When my husband is in the mood